MetOffice/stylist/README.md

 ## Installation

-Installation can be as simple as `pip install stylist`.
+Installation can be as simple as `pip install stylist` or `conda install -c conda-forge stylist`.

 As always it is also possible to install from the project source by running `python setup.py`.
 The source may be obtained by downloading a tarball or by